polterguy/phosphorusfive-dox/chapter-8.md

 At this point however, I think it is time to *"come clean with you"*, and tell you the truth!
 Hyperlambda is vastely different.
 It has no existing completition out there, that comes even close to its way of thinking - And this is its primary value!
 It allows you to do things differently, and almost equally important; It allows you to *think differently*!

-If none of the above mentioned concepts have any value for you, you might as well stop reading, and go back to your strongly types programming languages, with multiple inheritance, and generic template classes, creating partial specializations, through so many layers of *"pure logic"*, that your brain inevitably will finally end up rotting.
+If none of the above mentioned concepts have any value for you, you might as well stop reading, and go back to your strongly typed programming languages, with multiple inheritance, and generic template classes, creating partial specializations, through so many layers of *"pure logic"*, which forces you to see the world from an absurdely logical point of view.
 However, as for me, I am [done with that world](http://smartwin.sourceforge.net/)!

+## Am I sorry ...?

 Sorry for messing with your brain!